KIPAC/NBToPackage/docs/index.md

 Please have a look at the slides from Dark Energy School [session on design code libraries and abstract public interfaces (APIs)](https://lsstdesc.org/pages/DESchool.html#JarvisZuntz), [slides are here](https://lsstdesc.org/assets/pdf/docs/ParisDESchoolAPIDesign.pdf)

-Please also set up the software package and try running both versions of the notebook and the command line tool for comparison.
-That should only take 10-15' minutes following these instructions:
+If you want to set up the software package and try running both versions of the notebook and the command line tool for comparison, here are instructions on how to do so.
+It should only take 10-15' minutes following these instructions:

 [Installation instructions](installation.md)